 - Price your rental rates within the market range for the area

-- Advertise, market, and promote your property, being mindful of where your target tenant might look for property information (e.g., traditional methods? online?)
+- Advertise, market, and promote your property, being mindful of where your target tenant might look for property information (e.g., traditional methods, or online)

 - Start looking for new tenants as soon as a current one gives notice that they are moving out